-Platform as a Service vendors initially distinguished themselves by the languages they supported, such as Java or .NET, but they have evolved to support multiple languages -- and also data stores, messaging services, application services and portability with Infrastructure as a Service.
+Platform as a Service vendors initially distinguished themselves by the languages they supported, such as Java or .NET, but they have evolved to support multiple languages -- and

 Developers have a wide range of PaaS options from which to choose.
 While it might appear that PaaS vendors are quite similar, there are many differences.
 Consider what types of controls, if any, developers have over infrastructure configuration.
 Ideally, the PaaS provider manages implementation details, but sometimes developers need more control.
 It's also important to consider the supporting services offered, such as relational and NoSQL databases.
 And if you are concerned about vendor lock-in, assess how difficult it will be to move to another PaaS provider once you have developed your application to use the services your current PaaS offers.